decentraland/adr/content/ADR-325-partial-deployments.md

 1. **Admission.** The first batch creates the upload.
 The server runs every validation that does not depend on content completeness: entity structure, signature, metadata, scene rules, deployment permission, entity freshness and size budgets.
 Freshness is measured once, at admission: the entity timestamp MUST be within the server's regular deployment freshness window of the moment the upload is admitted, not of each later batch.
 2. **Staging.** Each batch stores its files and answers `202` with what is still missing.
 Batches for the same upload MAY be sent concurrently.
 The server serializes batches for one entity; batches for different entities proceed in parallel.
 3. **Completion.** The batch after which every referenced file is stored runs the full deployment validation against current state, then publishes the entity and answers `200`.
 Deployment permission is checked again here against current ownership, so a creator who lost the land or name during the upload is rejected with `400`.
 4. **Replay.** When the original signer repeats the completing request, or sends any batch for an already-published entity, the server answers `200` with the original `creationTimestamp`.
 It never publishes the entity again, including when it has since been replaced or undeployed.
+The guarantee covers the entity's latest publication: if the same entity ID is published again after an undeploy, the new publication replaces the earlier signer's answer, and the earlier signer is treated as any other signer.
 Catalyst servers answer this for as long as the deployment is recorded; Worlds servers keep a completion receipt for a configurable period (default 24 hours).
 Servers MAY answer other signers with `200` or `400`.
 5. **Expiry.** An upload expires a fixed time after admission (default 24 hours).
 Batches do not extend it.
 A batch for an expired upload answers `400`; the client MUST create a new entity with a fresh timestamp and signature.

 ### Overlapping uploads